TSOptics/optics-docs/docs/Guides/total_partial.md

 // gabinsPhone = undefined
 ```

-When trying to update a value that a partial fails to reach then it simply no-op:
+When trying to update a value with a partial that is not focused on a value, the update is ignored:

 ```ts twoslash
 // @include: main